CMPSC-310-AI-Spring2023/challenge04-PCain02/README.md

 1. Give 1-2 sentence description of the distribution assumed in this algorithm.

-This algorithm is based on the Naive Bayes algorithm but is used for multinomially distributed data.
+The Multinomial Naive Bayes algorithm is based on the Naive Bayes algorithm but is used for multinomially distributed data.
+This distribution utilizes vectors for each class.

 2. Provide your observations on the performance of this algorithm on the wine data (comparisons with bayes algorithms below are encouraged).

-TODO
+Based on the performance analysis the performance of this algorithm is not as good as the Guassian Naive Bayes algorithm.
+The accuracy of this algorithm is much lower and the precision has a wide variety between 59%-92%.

 ### Part 3: Complement Naive Bayes